Manjrekar James: Loan to Lamia

 On January 25, 2021, James joined PAS Lamia 1964 on loan for the rest of the season.

 Vejle

 On July 1, 2021, it was announced that James had signed with Vejle Boldklub.
 On February 22, 2022, he was loaned out to Ukrainian club FC Chornomorets Odesa for the rest of 2022.

 Forge FC

 On March 10, 2023, James signed with Forge FC of the Canadian Premier League.
 This move reunited James with manager Bobby Smyrniotis who had previously coached him as a youth at Sigma FC.
+He was regarded to have established himself as a regular starter while playing for the club.

 In October 2023, he helped Forge win their fourth league title, following a 2–1 win over Cavalry FC in the play-off final.

 Alajuelense

 On December 30, 2023, it was announced that James would join Costa Rican club Alajuelense for an undisclosed fee.

 Wellington Phoenix

 James playing for the in 2025.